axr2718/nabla/README.md

 The main code is in `nabla/`, which contains the `nn.py` and `optim.py` files. `nn.py` includes the linear layer, activations, loss functions, and dropout. `optim.py` contains Stochastic Gradient Descent (SGD) and the Adam optimizer.

+Additionally, I provide the project report at `project.pdf`.